ximonsson/osm-rs/README.md

 ### Multi-threaded Reading of Protobuf Files

 The loading of protobuf encoded files is quite fast as it is, loading all data in Sweden takes about 15 seconds, but I would like to try and make it event faster using multi-threading.

+### Better Docs

+Need to read up on how you are supposed to write good docs for rust crates.